eonx-com/easy-quality/docs/ecs/sniffs.md

 **Configuration**

-- `businessNamespace` - If a constant/enum namespace starts with this prefix, it is disallowed to use in `assert` block of the tests.
+- `applicationNamespace` - If a constant/enum namespace starts with this prefix, it is disallowed to use in `assert` block of the tests.
 Default value: `App`.
 - `testMethodPrefix` - If a method name starts with this prefix, checks will be applied to it.
 Default value: `test`.
 - `testNamespace` - If a class namespace starts with this prefix, the class will be parsed.
 Default value: `Test`.